 3. Botanic Garden, Cambridge

 Situated on the grounds of Cambridge University, Botanic Garden was originally lain out on meadowland in 1846 at the instigation of John Stevens Henslow, Professor of Botany from 1825 to 1860.

-The Botanic Garden can be split up into two distinct areas: The Victoria gardens to the west, and the modern gardens to the east, which were developed in 1950.
-The gardens feature a woodland bog garden and an ornamental bog garden and you can also take a walk around the lake which has a beautiful water feature.
+The Botanic Garden can be split into two distinct areas: The Victorian gardens to the west; and the modern gardens to the east, which were developed in 1950.
+The gardens feature a woodland bog garden and an ornamental bog garden.
+You can also take a walk around the lake, which has a beautiful water feature.

 4. Canon Hill Park, Birmingham

-Opened in 1873, the inner-city public park has seen its fair share of history with suffragettes targeting buildings in the park as part of their direct-action campaign.
-The park, which remains as a municipal property of Birmingham, is a large, wide-ranging green expanse.
+Opened in 1873, the inner-city public park has seen its fair share of history, with suffragettes targeting buildings in the park as part of their direct-action campaign.
+The park, which remains a municipal property of Birmingham, is a large, wide-ranging green expanse.